 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Conditions at the jail.

 To search for driving histories, you will have to do a driving records search.

 Have you ever needed to find criminal records?
 How easy was it?
-Did you search online or did you call the local courthouse? was the information you recieved correct?
+Did you search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your comments could help other people that are in the same situation.

 Tell Your Story

 Everyone knows that the FBI has their list of the Top Ten Most Wanted Criminals.
 In Marinette County,The Sheriff’s Department maintains their own list of the top most wanted criminals in the county.